Changes in Star Wars re-releases: Yavin 4

+The matte painting of the exterior of the Rebel base on Yavin 4 and the background clouds in the shot of the X-wing fighters departing were improved for the 1977 wide release.

 The Special Edition of A New Hope incorporated a deleted scene on Yavin 4, in which Luke is briefly reunited with his childhood friend Biggs Darklighter.
 This was felt by some to strengthen the relationship of the characters during the climactic Death Star attack run.
 (Note: Wired writes, "The one interesting part of the [full version of the cut scene] was how Red Leader mentioned flying with Luke's father, a possible tie to the prequels ... cut out by having a technician walk across the screen and hiding the cut dialog with a time jump.
 Unfortunately, this is done poorly, as the missing time is reflected by R2's literal jump by several feet in his rise to the X-wing.")
-The scene also included the appearance of Red X-Wing Squadron Leader Garven Dreis, an addition that pleased his actor Drewe Henley although his credit remained not corrected.
+The scene also included the appearance of Red X-Wing Squadron Leader Garven Dreis, an addition that pleased his portrayor, Drewe Henley.

-The original film includes a two-shot sequence of X-wing fighters flying past Yavin towards the Death Star (showing the fighters from behind, then the front).
+The original film includes a two-shot sequence of X-wings flying past Yavin towards the Death Star (showing the fighters from behind, then the front).
 For the 1997 edition, these were replaced with a 180° turn of CGI X-wings (seen from the front, then the back).
-Wired points out that the addition of the moon (Yavin 4) in the background places it "very clearly in range of the Death Star from the very beginning of the battle."
+Wired points out that the addition of the moon (Yavin 4) in the background places it "very clearly in range of the Death Star from the very beginning of the battle".
 Additionally, engine sounds were added to the battle scene which make parts of the musical score difficult to hear.